kkan0615/speer-technologies/README.md

 ### How to start server
 1. Install Node.js and Postgres SQL
 2. Create Database
-3. Create .env file with following options
+3. Create .env file under root directory with following options
 ```
 DATABASE_URL=postgres://{user}:{password}@{hostname}:{port}/{database-name}
 ```
 4. Run command "yarn install" to install all packages.
 5. Run command "yarn build" to build the app.
-   1. If you can see "dist" folder in root, it's successfully built.
+   1. If you can see "dist" folder under root directory, it's successfully built.
 6. Run command "yarn start" to run the app.
    1. If you can open with "localhost:8000", it's successfully running.